Life in a Mission

 • Explain the purpose of the mission system.

-• Describe the impact of Spanish colonization on American Indians.
+• Describe the impact of Spanish colonization on indigenous people in the Americas.

 Engage

-In the previous lesson you learned some of the reasons that the Spanish built the missions: to convert the Indians to Christianity, to have a claim to the land and its natural resources, and to “civilize” the area as a mirror of European life.
+In the previous lesson you learned some of the reasons that the Spanish built the missions: to convert indigenous people to Christianity, to have a claim to the land and its natural resources, and to change the area to mirror life in Europe.
 In this lesson you will take a closer look at daily life on a mission.

 Objectives